springernature/frontend-playbook/practices/graded-browser-support.md

 Unfortunately, both IE10 and IE11 respond to the same CSS media queries, which means that it is not possible to use a CSS-only method of differentiating between both browsers.

-This means that even if we consider IE10 a Core browser, we currently have to serve IE10 users Advanced code.
+This means that even if we consider IE10 a Core browser, we currently have to serve IE10 users Enhanced code.

 #### Internet Explorer and CSS Grid

 [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) has been available in all evergreen browsers [for some time now](https://caniuse.com/#feat=css-grid).
 It offers a much-simplified way of working with layout and offers new design opportunities.

-However, CSS Grid is not available in the full standardised form in Internet Explorer 10 or 11, both of which are currently supported *de facto* as Advanced browsers (see above).
+However, CSS Grid is not available in the full standardised form in Internet Explorer 10 or 11, both of which are currently supported *de facto* as Enhanced browsers (see above).
 There is an easy to use solution: Autoprefixer.
 As of version 9.3.1 we are now able to reliably generate vendor prefixes for IE10 and IE11 by enabling Autoprefixer's grid option.
 There are a few minor caveats such as ensuring you always define `grid-template-columns` with `grid-template-areas` together if you want `grid-column-gap` to be prefixed correctly.
 These are well documented [on CSS Tricks](https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer).

 #### Browsers without TLS 1.2 support